Norrie's run at US Open ends in last 16

 When play resumed the Russian served out for a two-set lead, with Norrie left shaking his head at a poor forehand return on a second serve at 5-4, deuce.

-Rublev continued to be relentless as he broke at the start of the third set, leading to Norrie breaking his racquet in a fit of anger rarely seen from him.
+Rublev continued to be relentless as he broke at the start of the third set, leading to Norrie cracking his racquet in a fit of anger rarely seen from him.

 The release worked as he broke back in the next game and then it was Rublev's turn to combust as a tense set ignited.